pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_300.md

 -   Synchronize two On-Premise Databases

 ### Objectives
--	Ensure Remote Agent is trusted by DIPC instance
--   Agent Download
--   Agent Installation and Configuration
--	Agent Administration - Starting and Stopping.
+-	Review downloading process, installation and configuration of DIPC remote agent
 -   Synchronize two On-Premise Databases

 ### Time to complete
 Approximately 45 minutes.

-### What would you need
+### What Do You Need?
+Your will need:
--   Cloud Dashboard URL and login credentials
+- DIPC Instance URL
--   1 DIPC Instance - DIPCINST
+- DIPC User and Password
--   2 DBCS Instances - DBCSAMER, DBCSEMEA
--   1 Compute Instance - OnPremiseVM
+- DB information for on-prem source system: server name, user/password and service name
+- DB information for on-prem target system: server name, user/password and service name
 - Private keys in OpenSSH format for all instances
 - OnPremiseVM public IP address
--   VNC Client
--	Putty for ssh connection to instances
+- Putty for SSH connection to instances
+- VNC viewer
+- SQL developer

 ## Remote Agent